 What should happen when a slow consumer is detected.
-KILL will kill the consumer's connection (which will obviously impact any other client threads using that same connection).
+KILL will kill the consumer's connection slow-consumer-check-period

+(which will obviously impact any other client threads using that same connection).
 NOTIFY will send a CONSUMER\SLOW management notification which an application could receive and take action with.
 Read more about slow consumers.